xui/xero/README.md

 ## 🚦 Control Flow

-Xero uses a few tags for control flow: `<if>`, `<else>`, `<else-if>` and `<foreach>`.
+Zero.js uses a few tags for control flow: `<if>`, `<else>`, `<else-if>` and `<foreach>`.
 These are reserved keywords so custom components by those names are not allowed.
 While the content inside these tags might be included, excluded or repeated, the enclosing tag itself is never included in the generated HTML.
 (The browser wouldn't know what to do with an `<if>` tag anyway right?)

 Most other frameworks choose to use their natural syntax instead of extending HTML to handle control flow.
 For them, this is a sensible choice since it allows for greater flexibility.
-Since the purpose of Xero is to be language-agnostic, it takes a more generic approach by simply extending HTML and to lean into its [hole-punching](#hole-punch) approach for extending functionality.
+Since the purpose of Zero.js is to be language-agnostic, it takes a more generic approach by simply extending HTML and to lean into its [hole-punching](#hole-punch) approach for extending functionality.

 ### Conditions